gdesousa2/Messenger-Data-Analysis/README.md

 ### Input data:
 Facebook/Meta conversation as JSON files downloaded from [here](https://www.facebook.com/help/212802592074644/?helpref=uf_share)

+### Results:
+Can be found in the folder results in this reposity.
+Plots generated using the notebook also in this repository.

 ### Key points:
 1) We are more active after 10am with message peaking around 8-9pm